 If no seedlings have appeared at all, there is one final potential answer to this puzzle.
 If you sowed seeds outside or in an open greenhouse or polytunnel, something may have eaten the seeds before they had a change to germinate!

 Birds, rats, mice or voles are the likely culprits.
-Though it could also have been a number of other pests.

 If you think that pests eating your seeds is the problem, you can increase your chances of avoiding this problem in future by sowing seeds inside your home, or on a hanging shelf in a polytunnel or greenhouse.
 You can also try to protect your seeds with a cloche, row cover or mesh.